AriFordsham/GHCWiki/hoopl/cleanup.md

   When analysing L1 (backwards) we must join the facts flowing back from L2 (which we will have analysed first) and L1; and on the first iteration, we don't have any fact from L1.
+You might think we could just use the fact from L2, and merely refrain from joining with L1, but that doesn't deal with the case where the `CondBranch` was an unconditional branch to L1, so there is no other fact to join with.

 > >
-> > So for backwards analysis the client really must give us a bottom element.
+> > Conclusion: for backwards analysis the client really must give us a bottom element.

 ### Conclusions